duckduckgo/duckduckgo-help-pages/_docs/privacy/anonymous-localized-results.md

 <img alt="screenshot of browser location prompt" src="{{ site.baseurl }}/images/desktop_location_prompt.png" />

 The location returned by the browser is stored locally on your device and is never sent to DuckDuckGo servers.
-The next time you perform a local search, selecting “Use Location” or “Set Location on Map”, will start code that runs locally in your browser to send us a random location nearby, while hiding your actual location from DuckDuckGo.
+The next time you perform a local search, selecting “Use Location” will start code that runs locally in your browser to send us a random location nearby, while hiding your actual location from DuckDuckGo.
 We use that random location to generate your results, then throw it away.
+If you'd rather choose a custom location, you can pick “Set Location on Map” instead of “Use Location.”
+This bypasses the browser location permission, but still keeps your precise location anonymous to us.

-If you want to get directions from your current location, you can enable Precise User Location in your device’s settings.
-This is the only time you’ll see your exact location in a local search, rather than a randomized location nearby.
+The only time you’ll see your exact location during a search, rather than a randomized location nearby, is when you’re getting map directions.
+(If available on your device, enabling Precise Location in your app permissions will yield the most accurate directions.)
 As with other location-dependent queries, this information is also stored locally on your device, and we throw it away once we’ve generated your directions.

-If you'd rather choose a custom location, you can pick "Set Location on Map" instead of "Use Location."
-This bypasses the browser location permission, but still keeps your precise location anonymous to us.

 **To be clear, this means that even if you opt-in to using a more accurate location, your searches will still be anonymous.**